OpticalTechnologies/Autobalanced-Detector/README.md

 # Autobalanced-Detector
-Full KiCAD design and production files a self designed autobalanced detector for SRS microscopy.
+Full KiCAD design and production files of a self designed autobalanced detector for SRS microscopy.